Home

 Private forest lands, Vancouver Island, 2007.

 In BC, contested indigenous land and Crown land has been converted to private land through schemes engineered by big business and their government accomplices.
 The first such conversion of questionable legality was the Dunsmuir Land Grab in 1883 which involved almost a quarter of Vancouver Island: this area is seen in green on the map (left).
 In the 1950s, Crown land was converted to "Tree Farm Licences" (pink areas) which today are increasingly being redefined as "Private Land" (dark pink).
-In 2009, as part of this conversion process, the government announced a new scheme of "Commercial Forests."
-For a shocking presentation of how little remains of the old growth forests, see: Wilderness Committee.
+In 2009, as part of this conversion process, the government announced a new scheme of "Commercial Forests" part of the shocking scheme to liquidate what little remains of the old growth forest on Vancouver Island.

 Legalized